KraftSQL/.github/profile/README.md

 # **Kraft**SQL

-"Craft your SQL transformations with the power of Kotlin."
+"Craft your SQL transformations with the power of Kotlin™."

 ## Why **Kraft**SQL?